BlogWikiAbout

 Agent invocation via Bash

-Pai invokes other agents with claude --agent <name> -p "prompt" through the Bash tool.
-Each call is a fresh session.
-Agents don't share memory or context with each other.
+Pai invoked other agents with claude --agent <name> -p "prompt" through the Bash tool.
+In theory I could have made an MCP for Pai that ran that in k8s pods for OpenClaw.
+Each call was a fresh session.
+Agents didn't share memory or context with each other.

 The alternatives I considered: